Bergen Light Rail: Rolling stock

-Capacity is for 212 passengers, of which 84 can sit four abreast.
+Maximum capacity is 280 passengers.
 The entire tram is step-free, including between the cars and the platforms.
 Seats are designed for travel times up to 60 minutes.
-There are four slide and plug doors on each side; three are double, with a total width of 1300 mm, while the last is a single 800 mm door.
-Stop buttons are only available at the doors; this has been chosen to speed alighting times.
+There are five slide and plug doors on each side; three are double, with a total width of 1300 mm, while the last is a single 800 mm door.
+Stop buttons are only available at the doors, but the trams always stop at all stops.
 Between the seats there is a minimum width of 720 mm, which allows wheelchair and buggy access along the full length of the car.
 All stations are announced visually and orally.
 The trams have wireless Internet access.
+However, it is reserved for the onboard Infotainment system.

 All stations are announced with a short distinctive melody and the station's name.
-The melodies were composed by Snorre Valen, while the voice was recorded by Heidi Lambach.
+The melodies for the stops between Byparken and Nesttun were composed by Snorre Valen, while the voice was recorded by Heidi Lambach.

 Currently there are 34 Variobahn trams in operation.